Joseph Stiglitz: Support for anti-austerity movement in Spain

 On July 25, 2011, Stiglitz participated in the "I Foro Social del 15M" organized in Madrid (Spain) expressing his support for the anti-austerity movement in Spain.
 During an informal speech, he made a brief review of some of the problems in Europe and in the United States, the serious unemployment rate and the situation in Greece.
-"This is an opportunity for economic contribution social measures", argued Stiglitz, who made a critical speech about the way authorities are handling the political exit to the crisis.
-He encouraged those present to respond to the bad ideas, not with indifference, but with good ideas.
+"This is an opportunity for economic contribution social measures", argued Stiglitz, who made a speech about the way authorities are handling the political exit to the crisis.
+He encouraged those present to respond to the ideas with good ideas.
 "This does not work, you have to change it", he said.

 Criticism of rating agencies

-Stiglitz has been critical of rating agencies, describing them as the "key culprit" in the financial crisis, noting "they were the party that performed the alchemy that converted the securities from F-rated to A-rated.
+Stiglitz has been critical of rating agencies, describing them as the "key culprit" in the 2008 financial crisis, noting "they were the party that performed the alchemy that converted the securities from F-rated to A-rated.
 The banks could not have done what they did without the complicity of the rating agencies."

 Stiglitz co-authored a paper with Peter Orszag in 2002 titled "Implications of the New Fannie Mae and Freddie Mac Risk-Based Capital Standard" where they stated "on the basis of historical experience, the risk to the government from a potential default on GSE debt is effectively zero."
 However, "the risk-based capital standard ... may fail to reflect the probability of another Great Depression-like scenario."

+Views on risks associated with government-sponsored enterprises

+In a 2002 paper coauthored with Jonathan Orszag, and Peter R. Orszag, Stiglitz asserted "the probability of default by the GSEs [Government-Sponsored Enterprises] is extremely small".